London School of Hygiene & Tropical Medicine: Logo

 The seal of LSHTM is based on a coin from the archeological site Selinus, Sicily struck in 466 BC.
 It was designed by the sculptor and medallist Allan Gairdner Wyon.
 It shows two Greek gods associated with health – Apollo, the god of prophecy, music and medicine, and his sister Artemis, goddess of hunting and chastity, and comforter of women in childbirth – in a horse-drawn chariot.
 Artemis is driving while her brother the great archer is shooting arrows.
 The fruitful date palm was added to indicate the tropical activities of the school but also has a close connection with Apollo and Artemis: when their mother Leto gave birth to them on the island of Delos, miraculously a palm sprang up to give her shade in childbirth.

 Asclepius, Apollo's son, was the god of ancient Greek medicine, and was frequently shown holding a staff entwined with a snake.
 Snakes were used in this healing cult to lick the affected part of the patient.
-Significantly Asclepius' daughters were Hygeia (the goddess of health) and Panacea (the healer of all ailments).
+Significantly Asclepius' five daughters were Hygeia (the goddess of healthiness), Panacea (the healer of all ailments), Iaso (recuperation from illness); Aceso (the healing process); and Aegle (radiant good health).
 Asclepius' staff with a snake coiled round it (known as a symbol of the medical professions) was placed at the base of the seal to emphasise the medical interests of the school.
 The seal was redesigned in 1990 by Russell Sewell Design Associates, and is retained today within the current LSHTM logo.